 For this piece he has used architectural practices common in Vietnam; he's incorporated low-cost and low-impact natural materials such as bamboo - "the steel of the 21st century" - as a way to "green" dense urban areas.

-On display until May the part building, part sculpture part installation is Nghia's first Australian exhibition and the first piece created as part of a collaboration between the Barangaroo Delivery Authority and the not-for-profit Sherman Centre for Culture and Ideas (SCCI).
+On display until May the part building, part sculpture part installation launches a partnership between the Barangaroo Delivery Authority (BDA) and the not-for-profit Sherman Centre for Culture and Ideas (SCCI).

 Founder and executive director of SCCI Dr Gene Sherman says: "[Nghia] pushes the limits of a strong, lightweight and highly sustainable traditional building material.
 He aims to increase biodiversity and to reconnect city dwellers with the natural environment."